 Short-term Care Quality

-One of the reasons this turned out to be a quality nursing home is that it received a very impressive short-term care grade.
-Short-term care turned out to be its best category.
-In that category, we gave this facility an A. Our short-term care grades are critical for prospective residents looking for rehabilitation.
-Rehabilitation usually requires more highly-skilled nursing services.
-Skilled nursing includes a vast scope of nursing services, spanning from registered nurses to physical and speech therapists, as well as other forms of therapy.
+In addition to receiving a great overall grade, this facility also received A+ short-term care grade.
+Our short-term care scores are important for residents seeking rehabilitation.
+Rehabilitation generally requires additional highly-skilled nursing services.
+Skilled nursing includes a wide range of services, spanning from registered nurses to physical and occupational therapists, as well as other forms of therapy.
 Fortunately, it appear that this nursing home employs registered nurses.
-Not every nursing home employs these types of nurses.
-On the other hand, according to the information they provided, it does not look like the facility employs physical therapists.
-The last item we looked at in this area is the number of patients who were able to leave the facility and return home.
-We discovered that 6.6 percent of this nursing home's patients returned home.
+Not all facilities employs these types of nurses.
+On the other hand, based on the information this nursing home provided, they do not appear to employ physical therapists.
+The final item we looked at in this area is the number of patients who were able to leave the facility and return to the community.
+We found that 6.6 percent of this facility's residents were able to return home.

 Does this page answer your questions about Lutheran Community Home?